 Falls can be a hazard as you get older.
-As joints stiffen, the risk of falls and accidents can increase, so it is worth thinking about how you might make your home safer.
+The risk of falls and accidents can increase, so it is worth thinking about how you might make your home safer.
 Simple measures such as keeping rooms free of general clutter on the floors, removing loose rugs or frayed carpets and having good lighting can help reduce risk of falls.